DIY Mother's Day Brooch

 2. Print your photo and trace along the edges of the glass insert so you know where to cut the photo.

-3. Trim the photo and insert into the charm as per the instructions.
 (I snagged this one in a 2-pack from Hobby Lobby for just over $1!
 Gotta love the 50% off!)

 4. I made a note of the back of the photo to date when the charm was put together.

-I arranged the flowers and charm and flipped them over to add a backing.
 I actually backed them with a piece of the denim first (no photo, sorry!) to be sure that when I added the felt it would not show through.
-I also stitched the charm to the denim, which you can’t really tell in any of my photo.

-For sturdiness, I attached a piece of felt then added the pinback.
+For sturdiness, I attached a piece of felt then added the pin back.

-The completed brooch.
 I made a bow out of the cotton material and glued it to the top of the charm just to spread a little color of the cotton material to the rest of the brooch.

 My mom can wear this with almost any outfit with these subdued colors.